 The Ella Paulman Lighthouse Scholarship: 1 up to \$500 per semester.
 This is an endowed, interest only scholarship which the fund balance is not to decrease below \$10,000.
 Scholarship to be used for tuition, fees, required books and supplies.
-Scholarship to be awarded to a student who are progressing toward the completion of a degree or certificate unless the student is a first term student.

-• The college is to use its discretion to colors scholarship regimients.
-Proference is to be given to students who are at rick of
+Scholarship to be awarded to a student who are progressing toward the completion of a degree or certificate unless the student is a first term student. • The college is to use its discretion to select scholarship recipients.

-• The college is to use its discretion to select scholarship recipients.
 Preference is to be given to students who are at risk of withdrawing due to economic hardship • Scholarship is available to residents of the college's service district and the reciprocity counties of West Virginia.